 4. Eat That Frog By Brian Tracy.
 I love lists.
 Love love love lists.
 Maybe a little unhealthy obsession with them, but there could be worse things right?
 This book was a super quick read but it helped put perspective on prioritizing things and making better lists.
 A super fast and informative book.
 A good reminder that we can’t do everything and we need to prioritize.

 5. The Life Changing Magic of Tidying Up By Marie Kondo.
-I’m about half way through this book.
-I need this book.
+I needed this book.
 I need to follow everything it says.
 We have way TOO much stuff!
 It will be a big undertaking and I’m not sure yet when I’m going to start but it needs to happen.
 To be honest, I’m not sure where all the stuff has come from!
+I’ve started… but I still have much to do.

 Have you recently read a book you couldn’t put down?
 Do you have a read on the go you would like to recommend?
 I’d love to hear it!
-I’ve got 12 to read (at least) this year!
+I’ve got many to read over the next few years!